luccahuguet/rustifier/README.md

 1. Open WezTerm.
 2. Yazelix should automatically start, providing an integrated environment with Zellij, Yazi, and Helix.
 3. Use Zellij for terminal multiplexing, Yazi for file management, and Helix for text editing.
-4. Zoxide enhances your directory navigation, while Starship provides a customized prompt.
+4. Nushell provides a modern shell experience, while Starship offers a customized prompt.
-5. If you chose the expanded installation, utilize the additional utilities as needed in your workflow.
+5. If you chose the Full or Expanded installation, utilize the additional utilities as needed in your workflow.

 For more information on using Yazelix, refer to the [Yazelix README](https://github.com/luccahuguet/yazelix).